-Data related to how much time your employees are taking to complete their tasks will be part of this immutable record.
+Data related to how much time your employees are taking to complete their tasks will be part of this permanent record.
 And data such as document sharing will be safer.

 According to José María De Los Santos, writer at Project-Management.com, blockchain will also be more "effective because it enables superior operational workflow.
 Implementing a blockchain-based project will create business value.
 It will result in time-saving, cost removal, and risk reduction.
 When time, cost, and risk are the concerns, who else but the project manager is the ideal person to manage these".

-"In setting up the private blockchain network, the project manager is the expert in communicating with all participants in order to define requirements, scope, budget, deadlines, and deliverables that the blockchain will identify, verify, and validate as transactions", adds the expert.
+"In setting up the private blockchain network, the project manager is the expert in communicating with all participants to define requirements, scope, budget, deadlines, and deliverables that the blockchain will identify, verify and validate as transactions," adds the expert.

 And you could use Smart Contracts inside your PM platform too...

-Smart Contracts are very popular nowadays.
+Smart Contracts are prevalent nowadays.
 The term was first used by the computer scientist and cryptographer Nick Szabo in 1997.
-These types of contracts are just like the ones we see in the real world, except they are completely digital because it's a computer program stored inside the blockchain.
+These types of contracts are just like the ones we see in the real world, except they are entirely digital because it's a computer program stored inside the blockchain.

 A Smart Contract can be programmed to keep all the funds 'locked' until a certain goal is reached.
-So, for example, you can set up a task in your PM platform that can be immediately paid to the worker, or contractor, if the goals -lets say, some certain sub-tasks to be completed in a certain time- are achieved.
+So, for example, you can set up a task in your PM platform that can be immediately paid to the worker, or contractor, if the goals - let's say, some specific sub-tasks to be completed in a particular time- are achieved.
 It could allow the company to create a very dynamic and fair system of payment according to the labors accomplished.

-Giga Chkhikvadze, VP of engineering of Workep, imagines, for instance, an internal reward system for good workers: "You can make your own currency system -let's say Workepcoin-.
-If one of your employees completes his task in less time than expected the platform could transfer coins to him/her as a result of their effectivity.
-And all in an automatic and safe way".
+Giga Chkhikvadze, VP of engineering of Workep, imagines, for instance, an internal reward system for good workers: "You can make your currency system -let's say Workepcoin-.
+If one of your employees completes his task in less time than expected, the platform could transfer coins to him/her as a result of their effectivity.
+And all automatically and safely".